sds9/docs-multi-instance/versioned_docs/version-1.1.0/intro.md

 Welcome to the Alpha documentation!
 This is the main documentation instance for the Alpha project.

-## What's New in Version 1.1.0

-🚀 **Latest Features:**

-- Enhanced API performance and reliability
-- New TypeScript SDK with improved type safety
-- Advanced configuration management
-- Streamlined developer workflows

 ## Getting Started

 Alpha is a comprehensive platform that provides: